hmrc/manage-transit-movements-departure-cache/README.md

 * User has insufficient enrolments

 #### 404 NOT_FOUND
-* No documents were found for the given LRN
+* No document was found for the given LRN

 #### 500 INTERNAL_SERVER_ERROR
 * An error occurred in the mongo client